Back to Blog

 To put it simply: It’s an inexact indicator of how your code will perform in terms of time and memory usage as the input data increases.

-In Big O notation, we ignore constant factors and lower-order terms, focusing only on the dominant term that determines the growth rate.
+The Big O notation ignores constant factors and lower-order terms, focusing only on the dominant term that determines the growth rate.
 This notation allows us to understand and compare the performance of different algorithms by quantifying how their runtime or space usage grows in relation to the input size.
 While the Big O notation provides a useful approximation, it is important to recognize that it is inexact.

 So the next question could be: Why does this inexactness matter in the analysis of algorithms?